nickmatsnev/ddd/posts/changelog-(v2.7.3)/index.md

 - The UP-DOWN button was added.
 - All elements that had rounded corners lost them.
 - New project thumbnail hover animation.
-- Font became responsive, huge headings are displayed correctly on small screens.
+- The font became responsive, huge headings are displayed correctly on small screens.
 - New snippets page.
 - Code blocks became full-width.
 - New layout for blog post headings.

 ## Update 2.0

 Here is an update note about changes applied to my website since March 2018.
 Update 2.0 primarily affected the backend part of kottsov.com, but had a few effects on the front.
-Now I want to review key changes I’ve made.
+Now I want to review the key changes I’ve made.

 ### Projects
 One of the main content types on my website is a project.
 This update had a great effect on this.
 First of all, the appearance of each project post has changed a little: I removed dates and links from the thumbnails, as they were difficult to use.
 Now project thumbnails nicely stretch, fitting the screen width and height despite their own size.